HyperAgents/hmas/CONTRIBUTING.md

-Actually in our case, a motivating scenario is characterized by :
+Actually in our case, a motivating scenario is characterized by : (SHOULD BE DISCUSS WITH THE TEAM!)
 * name: e.g. robot unpacking in a workshop # characterises the motivating scenario
 * description: natural language description that presents a problem to address Some description of the motivating scenario